noahehall/theBookOfNoah/_datastructures.md

   - linear collection of indexed elements
   - multidimensional arrays:
     - 2d: structured like a spreadsheet with rows and columns
+      + create:
         1. create an array
         2. each element in the array should also be an array
+      + processing
+        - mostly using nested loops
+          1. columnar processing: think of the array holding grades for students, each element is a student array containing N grades per student
+            - outer: moves through rows
+            - inner: moves through columns
+          2. row-wise processing: think of the array holding grades for students, each element is a student array containin gN grades per student
+            - outer: moves through columns
+            - inner: moves through rows